hrishob0108/setting-api-2/OneDrive/Desktop/Gen-AI/README.md

 - `max_tokens`: Restricts length of responses (e.g., to limit contract size).
 - `frequency_penalty` & `presence_penalty`: Reduce repetition, ensure new insights.

+These parameters tune the assistant to stay professional, clear, and relevant to the law.

 ---